 If you have to make changes to a dynamic zone manually, the following procedure will work: Disable dynamic updates to the zone using rndc freeze zone.
-This will also remove the zone's .jnl file and update the master file.
+This will update the zone's master file with the changes stored in its .jnl file.
 Edit the zone file.
 Run rndc thaw zone to reload the changed zone and re-enable dynamic updates.